 The fifth bucket is also extremely important.

-Knowing how much the FBI had of that, plus the concerns about Steele's credibility would really give us a sense of how bad the FBI's uh conduct was before the court and whether the things that were talked at that panel that you started the segment with are really true.
+Knowing how much the FBI had of that, plus the concerns about Steele's credibility, would really give us a sense of how bad the FBI's conduct was before the court and whether the things that were talked at that panel that you started the segment with were really true.

-A footnote is a good place to tell the court that the uh the r total production of this uh allegation was from the rival campaign of Donald Trump.
+A footnote is a good place to tell the court that the total production of this allegation was from the rival campaign of Donald Trump.

-It was never that clear, and I doubt the uh the courts ever saw it that clearly.
+It was never that clear, and I doubt that the courts ever saw it that clearly.

-So I think we have a great opportunity with these buckets to get this information out.
+So I think we have a great opportunity with these buckets to get this information out, not hardly.

-There's actually five buckets, though, because we have the Pfizer, we have the three oh twos, we have the gang of eight.
+But there's actually five buckets, though, because we have the Pfizer, we have the 302s, we have the Gang of Eight.

 So that's the fifth bucket.